Monday, August 27, 2018

 One of the

-verses in the Bible that I have had difficulty in relating to is John 14:6, in
+verses in the Bible that I used to have difficulty in relating to is John 14:6, in

 which Jesus says “I am the way, the truth and the life.
 No one comes to the